Last Updated on April 24, 2023 by Tina

 San Fernando Watchtower can be accessed from the beach or from the highway.
 It is located in Carille Terraces in Brgy.
 Carlatan, near the Coca-Cola Plant.

 To get to Carille Terraces, if coming from San Fernando, ride any jeep going north (Lingsat, Bacnotan, Luna, etc.).
 Alight at Coca-Cola Plant and take the narrow road that goes to Carille Terraces.

-If accessing from the beach, it is an hour walk from Urbiztondo Beach.
+If accessing from the beach, it is an hour’s walk from Urbiztondo Beach.
 When you see Jesus Point, take the stairs that go to Carille Terraces.

 Only ruins of the watchtower can be found in Bauang.
-We had a hard time locating this because the people from that area have no idea of its existence.
+We had a hard time locating this because the people from that area don’t know its existence.
 Good thing a guy who has been here posted photos of it in Google Maps.
 I showed the photo to the kids on the beach and they recognized it but they were having a hard time giving me directions on how to get there.

 As per San Josenyong Gala blog (www.sanjosenyonggala.blogspot.com), the materials used in the construction of this watchtower are river rocks.